Historical Record

 October 16, 2018, the Pastor of Rawls Baptist Church, Clarence Hardison, Jr. and his wife Debra left with a group of people on a tour of Israel for two weeks.
 Rev. Ross Marion filled in for the worship service while the pastor was away.

 December 2018, Miranda Nutt returned home from a mission trip to Brazil where she had been since July 2018.
 Miranda announced to the church she has made a decision to be a full time missionary and explained the need to have financial help in order to do this.
 Miranda received financial help to be a missionary from Rawls Baptist Church and Baptist Grove Church.
-She left for Brazil on January 17,
+She left for Brazil on January 17, 2019, to begin her full-time missionary work through TeachBeyond Ministries.

-This research and information was reported by the current church historian, Gaynelle Gardner Holder, who has recorded the church history from August 2012 through January 2019.
+Reader’s Note: This research and information was reported by the current church historian, Gaynelle Gardner Holder, who has recorded the church history from August 2012 through January 2019.

-Mission Work and Leadership Appointments (2019–2020)
+Mission Work and Leadership Appointments

 On September 22, 2019, a church meeting, called to order by Pastor Clarence Hardison, Jr., was held to discuss, among regular business, and vote on the Elders.
 Bob Hardie and David Wuester were presented and voted to be first Elders in Rawls history.